I have started to add functions to MinimOsd code.

 At first i did it for myself only.
 Added many functions i thought i need.
 Then opened this thread.

-after a while, Pedro came, and things started to happen fast. :D
+after a while, Pedro and later Miguel came, and things started to happen fast. :D

 By now MinimOSD-Extra got a pretty advanced OSD.